TheLubricator/CoT_thesis_sample_dataset_generation/README.md

 - ✅ **Proper field structure** - All required metadata and evaluation columns
 - ✅ **Domain-appropriate prompting** - Specialized strategies per dataset type
 - ✅ **Consistent formatting** - Ready for analysis and comparison
+- ✅ **Clean error isolation** - Extraction challenges solved, only model errors remain

 ---

-## 🎉 **Congratulations!**

-You now have a **world-class Chain-of-Thought dataset collection** with **verified accuracy metrics** ready for cutting-edge thesis research! 🚀🎓

-**Key Achievement:** 6,200 total samples across 4 reasoning domains with accuracy ranging from 64.7% to 94.6%, providing excellent coverage for comprehensive reasoning analysis.
+ 6,200 total samples across 4 reasoning domains with accuracy ranging from 64.7% to 94.6%, providing excellent coverage for comprehensive reasoning analysis but suffers from extraction error for math problems.